What did Hamas aim to gain by its brazen attack on Israel? Here's what to know

 In an interview with NPR on Tuesday, Ali Barakeh, a senior Hamas official based in Lebanon, said the Oct.
 7 attack came in response to "Israeli crimes against the Palestinian people in Jerusalem and the West Bank" and to "break the blockade on the Gaza Strip."
 He said it was also meant to free thousands of Palestinian prisoners in Israeli jails.

-Well before the latest attack on Israel, Hamas said it wanted to resist Israeli occupation and to seek revenge for Israel's 2021 raid on Islam's third-holiest site, the Al Aqsa mosque, in the Old City of Jerusalem.
+Well before the latest attack on Israel, Hamas said it wanted to resist Israeli occupation and to seek revenge for Israel's 2021 raid on Islam's third-holiest site, Al-Aqsa Mosque, in the Old City of Jerusalem.
 Conditions in the Gaza Strip have worsened since the blockade was imposed in 2007.
 Most Gazans live in poverty and are dependent on aid.
 Unemployment is high.

 For many in Hamas, opposing Israel is the organization's reason for existing, says Jonathan Panikoff, director of the Scowcroft Middle East Security Initiative at the Atlantic Council.
 "There's a core constituency in Hamas that this is what they live for ... what they're trained for, what they want to be doing."